J0s3Barbosa/BasicAPITraining/README.md

   - API Gateway.
     - Serves as client’s entry point.
     - Single point of contact from the client which in turn returns responses from underlying microservices and sometimes an aggregated response from multiple underlying microservices.
+    - takes requests from clients, routes them to the right services, gathers the necessary data, and combines the results into a single package
+    - typically process requests based on defined policies, such as:
+      - Authentication, Authorization, Access control, SSL/TLS offloading, Routing, Load balancing, SSL termination, and Rate limiting.
+    - can improve security, scalability, and architecture
+    - reduce latency by caching frequently requested data
   - CDN
     - A content delivery network to serve static resources for e.g. pages and web content in a distributed network
   - Static Content